 Poor mental health doesn’t recognise borders – it affects people from all cultures, across all ages, from all genders and that means it’s present in every industry globally.
 Including our wine and spirits industry, where factors such as increased exposure to alcohol, working late nights, travel demands, and more can, for some, make achieving positive wellbeing all the more challenging.

 Encouragingly, important conversations about wellbeing are being had within our industry, shining a light on the subject and creating a safe place to discuss issues openly.
-Earlier this year, London Wine Fair 2018 hosted a panel discussion on mental health in the drinks industry.
+London Wine Fair 2018 hosted a panel discussion on mental health in the drinks industry.

 At the end of the discussion, a courageous member of the audience stood up and shared his reflections: "Being part of this discussion has made me realise what I was going through a few years ago was a period of poor mental health.
 As a business leader I have a responsibility to look after the wellbeing of my people."
 There was a sense of relief in the air and an energy to make these conversations more commonplace within the trade.